openhab/openhab-docs/tutorials/beginner/index.md

 ![](images/Overview_Result.png)

-The tutorial is divided in five parts:
+The tutorial consists of following chapters:

 ## Overview of the User Interfaces